Space Truckers: Casting

-In casting the role of John Canyon, Gordon selected Dennis Hopper for the role as he felt he was capable of conveying a hardscrabble "veteran of life" with Hopper interested in the role as he welcomed the opportunity to play a sympathetic character of a slew of villain roles.
+In casting the role of John Canyon, Gordon selected Dennis Hopper for the role as he felt he was capable of conveying a hardscrabble "veteran of life" with Hopper interested in the role as he welcomed the opportunity to play a sympathetic character after a slew of villain roles.
 Gordon credited Hopper for his professionalism and also cited his role in getting Stephen Dorff cast.
 When Gordon and Mann were trying to flesh out the character of Cindy to make the character less bland, the two brought up their admiration for Debi Mazar as an actress with Mann who'd worked with her on the television series Civil Wars instrumental in getting her cast in the role.
 Ron Houser was initially cast as Captain Macanudo, but after feeling his performance was too over the top, Gordon sought a new actor for the role.
-Gordon happened to be staying at the same hotel as Charles Dance in London which led to the two encountering each other in the lobby and Gordon telling Chance about the film in passing.
+Gordon happened to be staying at the same hotel as Charles Dance in London which led to the two encountering each other in the lobby and Gordon telling Dance about the film in passing.
 Dance asked to see the script and after a week called back saying he wanted to play Captain Macanudo saying he took the role "for the sheer fun of it."
 Calling it one of the most entertaining scripts he'd been offered in years and relishing the opportunity to play inherently silly material completely straight.